 Audiences bring culture to life

-With a strong belief in the value of art for society and a curiosity for what diverse audiences think and how organisations work, I set up InsightUnlocked to support cultural organisations to be audience focused.
+Strongly believing in the value of arts and culture for society and with a curiosity for what diverse audiences think and how organisations work, I set up InsightUnlocked to support cultural organisations to be audience focused.

 Cultural organisations are for visitors as much as for artists, historians and culture professionals – in fact they only come to life with an audience.

-Diversity not only adds richness to the world but an inclusive culture is essential for organisations’ long-term relevance and sustainability.
-With the population becoming more diverse and public funding challenges growing, it is more important than ever that the exciting cultural programmes attract, inspire and delight a broad range of visitors – audience focus is essential for cultural organisations to thrive in the 21st century.
+With the population becoming more diverse and public funding challenges growing, it is more important than ever for organisations’ long-term relevance and sustainability that the exciting cultural programmes attract, inspire and delight a broad range of visitors – audience focus and a clear audience strategy are essential for cultural organisations to thrive in the 21st century.

 What are the some of the challenges: